 In 2015, developer John Hartlein built The Whitney Apartments on Lumas Street as an upscale accommodation in Starkville’s coveted Cotton District.
 Snuggling comfortably alongside Roman and Greek architecture and French and New Orleans style balconies and walkways, the four-story Whitney building consists of 27 apartments on the top three floors.
 Nine are one-bedroom units and 18 are premiere or deluxe two-bedroom/two bath units.
 There is an elevator service, covered ground-floor parking, and security cameras to assure better safety.
+Two furnished suites are located on the first floor & available for custom rentals.

 But there’s more.